shaoanlu/blog/_posts/2017-10-11-ASTSMC-quadrotor.md

 We applied sliding mode (SM) control for a quadrotor, which improve its robustness against disturbances.
 The following figure shows the velocity-vs-time plot of helix trajectory tracking under disturbances in mass and inertia.
-Both SM controllers have out-perform PD controller under such uncertainty.
+Both SM controllers out-perform PD controller under such uncertainty.

 ![](https://shaoanlu.files.wordpress.com/2017/10/vel_compare.png)